 DivorceWe're Here to Listen and Take Action

 Typically, in the State of West Virginia, divorces can take anywhere from 30 to 90 days to be finalized.
 Even the most straightforward uncontested divorces can be a struggle.
 Dealing with all the related details, such as the division of property and child custody, is something that should not be taken lightly.
-Because the outcome of your case can permanently change the way you live your life, you should get legal counsel before you take any action.
+Because the outcome of your divorce case can permanently change the way you live your life, you should get legal counsel before you take any action.

 What Are Grounds for Divorce in WV?